cyberark/conjur-service-broker/README.md

 cf create-service cyberark-conjur community conjur
 ```

+Note that service instances can not currently be shared between spaces so a
+Conjur service instance must be created in each space with apps that retrieve
+secrets from Conjur.

 For PCF 2.0+, when the service broker is provisioned in a space, it will automatically create
 a policy branch for the org and space if it doesn't already exist.
 The policy will look similar to
 this: